6 things you really need to know about your NYC radiators

 iStock

-If you live in an older New York City building, you probably have old fashioned radiators and know just how noisy they can be, thanks to the random hissing and clunking sounds they make.
-Most NYC buildings are steam-heated, which means that they rely on water heated by a boiler in the basement and distributed via sturdy, cast iron radiators.
-And not only are they noisy but they can get very hot, or worse, not heat up at all.
+If you live in an older New York City building, you’re probably already familiar with the random hissing and clunking sounds of your old-fashioned radiator.
+Not only are these radiators noisy, but they can get very hot, or worse, not heat up at all.

 [Editor's note: An earlier version of this article was published in October 2021.
 We are presenting it again in case you missed it.]